hack-earth/hack-earth-kotlin/README.md

   an AST child location into an AST-node search query.
 * A skill that judges whether a given perspective will lead to a good solution may map the perspective into a two-class softmax.
-It may work from the root of the perspective, or it may start at a focal node within the perspective and transform from there outward into a new clan that suits its purposes.
+It may work from the root of the perspective, or it may start at a focal node within the perspective and transform from there outward into a new clan whose consept will be the operation's input.